DavidAPease/adafruit-fram-raspberry-pi/README.md

 ### Background

-The Adafruit I2C FRAM breakout board is a 32K non-volatile memory board using ferromagnetic RAM (FRAM).
-FRAM has several properties that make it attractive for Maker projects needing non-volatile memory, including byte addressability (without the need for a Flash Translation Layer (FTL)), and amazing write endurance (~10**12 overwrites per cell).
-The board is connected to a computer system using the I2C bus.
+The Adafruit I<sup>2</sup>C FRAM breakout board is a 32K non-volatile memory board using ferromagnetic RAM (FRAM).
+FRAM has several properties that make it attractive for Maker projects needing non-volatile memory, including byte addressability (without the need for a Flash Translation Layer (FTL)), and amazing write endurance (~10<sup>12</sup> overwrites per cell).
+The board is connected to a computer system using the I<sup>2</sup>C bus.
 This makes it potentially usable by many types of small computers, including Arduinos and Raspberry Pis.
 The Adafuit example code is for Arduino systems.

-Connecting the board to a Raspberry Pi is trivial, and requires only 4 wries to get working: Vcc (5V or 3.3V), ground, SDA and SCL.
+Connecting the board to a Raspberry Pi is trivial, and requires only 4 wires to get working: Vcc (5V or 3.3V), ground, SDA and SCL.
 However, that is where the Raspberry Pi ease-of-use ends for this board.
-The Python I2C (SMBus) module and the underlying Linux (Raspbian, etc.) i2c-dev library expect an I2C chip to use a 1-byte command id or register address in the I2C command.
+The Python I<sup>2</sup>C (SMBus) module and the underlying Linux (Raspbian, etc.) i2c-dev library expect an I<sup>2</sup>C chip to use a 1-byte command id or register address in the
+I<sup>2</sup>C command.
 However, since the FRAM board is a 32K memory, it requires two address bytes.
-Thus, the Python I2C module, and even the standard i2c-dev Linux module cannot be used with the board.
+Thus, the Python I<sup>2</sup>C module, and even the standard i2c-dev Linux module cannot be used with the board.

 ### Implementation and Use